-In March 2019, we entered into treasury lock agreements ("Treasury Locks"), designated as cash flow hedges, in the aggregate notional amount of \$5 billion to manage exposure to fluctuations in benchmark interest rates in anticipation of the possible issuance of fixed rate debt in connection with the refinancing of certain indebtedness of First Data and its subsidiaries.
-The fair value of the Treasury Locks, which totaled \$35 million at March 31, 2019 was recorded primarily within accounts payable and accrued expenses in the consolidated balance sheet with a corresponding amount recorded in accumulated other comprehensive loss, net of income taxes.
-A 10 basis point increase or decrease in interest rates would impact the fair value of the Treasury Locks by approximately \$50 million.
+In March 2019, we entered into Treasury Locks, designated as cash flow hedges, in the aggregate notional amount of \$5 billion to manage exposure to fluctuations in benchmark interest rates in anticipation of the issuance of fixed rate debt in connection with the refinancing of certain indebtedness of First Data and its subsidiaries.
+On June 24, 2019, concurrent with the issuance of the senior notes described above, the Treasury Locks were settled resulting in a payment of \$183 million that will be amortized to earnings over the terms of the originally forecasted interest payments.